pinellolab/CRISPResso2/README.md

 --prime_editing_nicking_guide_seq: Nicking sgRNA sequence used in prime editing.
 The sgRNA should not include the PAM sequence.
 The sequence should be given in the RNA 5'->3' order, so for Cas9, the PAM would be on the right side of the sequence (default: )

+--prime_editing_override_prime_edited_ref_seq: If given, this sequence will be used as the prime-edited reference sequence.
+This may be useful if the prime-edited reference sequence has large indels or the algorithm cannot otherwise infer the correct reference sequence. (default='')

 #### Allele plot parameters

 --plot_window_size or --offset_around_cut_to_plot: Defines the size of the window extending from the quantification window center to plot.
 Nucleotides within plot_window_size of the quantification_window_center for each guide are plotted. (default: 20)